Cilvyahg/FED_wtrack/javascript/notes.md

 **NaN**
 0/0 output is NaN\
-NaN \* 12 outout is NaN
+NaN \* 12 output is NaN

 typeof NaN --> output number type

 ## truth-y & false-y values

 all js values have an inherent truthyness or falsyness about them

 - falsy values:
   -false
   -0
   -"" (empty strint)
   -null
   -undefined
   -Nan (but the type is number.
 NaN is just an invalid number)

 - everything else is Truthy!

 ### Dynamic typing (js is a dynamic language)